-I hope this guide inspires you to do the beautiful Annapurna Base camp trek (also known as the Annapurna Sanctuary trek).
+I hope this guide inspires you to do the beautiful Annapurna Base camp trek (also known as the Annapurna Sanctuary trek or simply ABC ).
 We decided to trek up to the Annapurna Base Camp, in Western Nepal in October when the skies are clear and the weather is warm.
 This trek is also called the Annapurna Sanctuary trek.
 It takes you to the heart, the valley of the 8000 meter mountains.
 And the perfect time to there is after the monsoons and before the onset of Winter, so the skies are very clear while being warm enough and before snow and ice makes it treacherous to trek near the base camps.
 But as a traveler I also dread this time because of the crowds of tourists wh all also want to enjoy the perfect weather just like I do.
 But we decided to take the risk, as clear weather and scenery was worth the human distractions.

 Day 1: Kathmandu (1300m) to Pokhara (850m) to Birenthanthi